sharmaeklavya/guvi-projects/mediaconverter/README.md

  1. Do install FFMPEG
  2. For Mac use => brew install ffmpeg
  3. For Windows use => [Download from here](https://www.ffmpeg.org/download.html)

+To Start the APP
+1. Use command in Terminal/Command Prompt/PowerShell - npm run start or npm start